-- b.
-Velocity of 2 m/s; or - c.
-Velocity x Depth of 0.3 m2/s
+- a.
+Depth of 0.3 metres; or - b.
+Velocity of 2 m/s; or

+c.
+Velocity x Depth of 0.3 m/s

 The above safety thresholds are consistent with the safety criteria for residential accessways provided by the Victorian Guidelines for Development in Flood Affected Areas (DELWP, February 2019).